ceedubs/sbt-ctags/README.md

 ```

 Alternatively you can add this plugin to individual SBT projects by adding those lines to `<project-dir>/project/plugins.sbt`.

+## Installing ctags ##
+You will need to make sure that your ctags knows how to handle Scala.
+I recommend copying the contents of the [dot-ctags file from scala-dist](https://github.com/scala/scala-dist/blob/master/tool-support/src/emacs/contrib/dot-ctags) into your `~/.ctags`.

 By default, the plugin assumes you have a `ctags` executable on your path that is syntax-compatible with [Exuberant Ctags](http://ctags.sourceforge.net/).
 Some systems will already have a version of `ctags` installed that isn't compatible with this syntax.
 If you get errors and you are on Mac OS X, you might want to try `brew install ctags`.